mitsuba-renderer/drjit/docs/cuda.rst

    an arithmetic operation like adding two arrays will not be carried out right away.

-   Instead, Enoki tries to collect as much work as possible until evaluation cannot be postponed anymore (e.g. when the user prints the output of a computation).
+   Instead, Dr.Jit tries to collect as much work as possible until evaluation cannot be postponed anymore (e.g. when the user prints the output of a computation).
 At this point, the system generates an efficient fused CUDA kernel that contains a transcript of all steps that are needed to obtain the result.

    This *just-in-time* (JIT) compilation step happens transparently: there is no need to hand-write CUDA kernels, or even have CUDA installed, for that matter.
-Enoki will look for the graphics driver at runtime and talk to it using NVIDIA's *Parallel Thread Execution* (PTX) intermediate representation.
+Dr.Jit will look for the graphics driver at runtime and talk to it using NVIDIA's *Parallel Thread Execution* (PTX) intermediate representation.